w3f/polkadot-wiki/docs/learn-staking.md

 that Polkadot will have at maturity is around 1000.
 Kusama, Polkadot's canary network, currently has 900 validator slots in the active set.

+## Motion #103: New Minimum Nomination Bond

+At the time of writing (#6,339,031), Polkadot has a maximum nominator count of 22,500, and the current staking configuration prevents new nominators from joing.
+Motion #103 proposes new nomination limits to the Polkadot network, offering a temporary solution to increasing the stability and security of the network.
+Note that this motion **does not** increase the maximum nominator count.

+The goal of this motion is to increase the minimum nomination bond, allowing new nominators that meet this requirement to particpate in the network's security.
+This motion will update the value of the minimum nominator bond from 40 DOTs to 80 DOTs and set a new parameter named chill-threshold.
+With chill-threshold, the permissionless chill_other may only be executed if, and only if, the current nominator count is greater than 90% of the maximum number of nominators.
+Any existing nominator can update their nomination preferences (amount of DOT bonded, number of nominators, etc.) to adjust to this change.
+A more permanent solution is in progress.

+**Parameters changed:**
+minimum nominator bond : `40` -> `80`

+**Parameters added:**
+chill-threshold: `90%`

 ## Resources

 - [How Nominated Proof of Stake will work in Polkadot](https://medium.com/web3foundation/how-nominated-proof-of-stake-will-work-in-polkadot-377d70c6bd43) -